Limit

 Evaluation

-2. Substitute a into f(x) using the direct substitution property.
+into using the direct substitution property.
 If the result is an indeterminate form, follow the steps below.

 Indeterminate forms